A career as an interpreter is one of the most sought-after careers involving Japanese.

 A travel interpreter is like a linguist tour guide but requires more fluency, accuracy, and awareness of a cultural perspective.

 Interpreters escort customers and tourists to their agreed-upon places and help them overcome language obstacles.
-Besides language, one needs to know local customs and the destination where a client travels.
+In addition to language, interpreters need to know local customs and the destination where a client travels.

 A travel interpreter is not just an interpreter.
 It acts as a cultural liaison, booking taxis and hotels, ordering food, and even closing multi-million dollar business deals.